ranti-iitg/DeepVisionPapers/README.md

 ## Informative Projections:
 # PCA principal component analysis:
-we are given many datapoints in many dimansions we want to reduce dimension, we only want dimensions with max variance, what we do is we use covariance matrix of this datasets, from this covariance matrix which is guaranteed to be PSD, we get direction of maximum variance by sorting on eigen values,using this we can get max p directions, and then project our new datapoint x in that p directions uisng dot product along unit eigen vectors.
+we are given many datapoints in many dimensions we want to reduce dimension, we only want dimensions with max variance, what we do is we use covariance matrix of this datasets, from this covariance matrix which is guaranteed to be PSD, we get direction of maximum variance by sorting on eigen values,using this we can get max p directions, and then project our new datapoint x in that p directions uisng dot product along unit eigen vectors.

 ## Information theory concepts:
 # Information = -log(p(x))
-# Shannon Entropy Expectation(Information)
+# Shannon Entropy = Expectation(Information)
 # Cross Entopy = -Expectation_x_data(log(P^(x))) which is also Min log likelihood

 ## Numerical Computation

 # Overfow/ Underflow:
-Underflow when digit near zero is rounded off to zero, when number is large and rounded off to infinity. major problems can occur in functions like softmax where both underflow and overflow cnan occur but which can be prevented using maximum number substration.
+Underflow when digit near zero is rounded off to zero, when number is large and rounded off to infinity. major problems can occur in functions like softmax where both underflow and overflow can occur but which can be prevented using maximum number substration.

-## Convex functions: a function is convex like x^2, there global minimum is also local min etc hence solving them is easier and in many cases there anaytical solution exist, for exmaple in case of linear regression analytical solution exist, but that solution inviolves olving inverse and also many problems generaly in case of deeplearning are non convex problems hence we need gradient based approches to solve then both first order and second order techniques can be employed. but first lets see which functions are convex
+## Convex functions: a function is convex like x^2, there global minimum is also local min etc hence solving them is easier and in many cases there anaytical solution exist, for exmaple in case of linear regression analytical solution exist, but that solution inviolves solving inverse and also many problems generaly in case of deeplearning are non convex problems hence we need gradient based approches to solve then both first order and second order techniques can be employed. but first lets see which functions are convex
 # if Hessian matrix(d^2f/didj) is symmetic and PSD for all input values.

 ## Gradient based optimixaition techniques: non linear function forcing convex to non convex